Maybe it’s because I was a math major, but I do love to geek out about things like this:

 Oh, but it gets better.
 The first eight tracks are based on compositions, while the last eight are improvisations.
 And you might notice that the the eight duo partners consist of two players representing each of four instruments: guitar (Frisell, Lage), Other Piano (Taborn, Angelica Sanchez), drums (Drummond, Marcus Gilmore), and woodwinds (Berne, Don Byron).
 It’s symmetries upon symmetries.

 There are times when I’ll buy the physical form of an album — vinyl or CD — because it feels like the packaging is part of the whole experience.
-In this case, I’m counting geeking out on the overall concept as part of the experience.
-It’s a good one so far.
+In this case, I’m geeking out on the overall concept as part of the experience.
+It’s fun so far.

 To top it all off, they filmed these sessions, so Duopoly is a DVD as well.

 To help promote the album, Davis and Taborn are hitting the road for a series of two-piano showcases, including a stop in Los Angeles for the Angel City Jazz Festival and a show at Oakland’s Mills College.
 I’ve reviewed solo albums from each of them (here and here), and a duet performance seems like it would be something to savor.

 Here’s the itinerary for those duo shows:

 September 30 — Firehouse 12 – New Haven, CT

 October 1 — Music Center at Washington University – St. Louis, MO